Uokoroafor/hot-take-generator/backend/docs/architecture.md

   "style": "controversial",
   "length": "medium",
   "use_web_search": true,
-  "agent_name": "openai"
+  "use_news_search": true,
+  "max_articles": 3,
+  "web_search_provider": "brave"
 }
 ```

 The route validates the request using Pydantic schemas and delegates to `HotTakeService`.
+Agent selection is automatic between the available providers (exposed via `/api/agents`).

+> Note: `length` is currently a placeholder; prompts do not yet vary by length.

 ### 2. Hot Take Service (`app/services/hot_take_service.py`)